You Can Invest in Land with a Self Directed Retirement Account

-You can invest in Land, improved or unimproved with a “Self Directed Retirement Plans” since the IRS has allowed them.
+You can invest in Land for sale, improved or unimproved with a “Self Directed Retirement Plans” since the IRS has allowed them.
 No one wants to talk about it.
 “They”, the investment firms do not make money on a Land transaction because “they” are not licensed real estate agents.
 Only licensed real estate companies can take commissions and are not allowed to pay referrals except to other active real estate firms.
 The traditional investment community has had control of over 97% percent of the retirement accounts and they have been making a great living off your hard earned money.

 Your stock broker or financial advisor will not advise you how to take money away from their pockets and invest in real estate through your IRA, or 401K plan either.
 The financial magazines run large ads for brokerage firms and mutual funds T.V. and radio investment shows are supported by the same Wall Street advertising dollars…your money.
 I would be curious to see how many investment magazines will publish this article or if any investment shows will address this topic.